rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 I am going to start with flatpak applications instead of the Ubuntu App Store because there are some flatpak applications that are useful for managing the system.

 The Flatpak store is located [here](https://flathub.org/).
 There are thousands of applications that you can browse and install.
 Most are free open source software (FOSS).
 Some will have a `Donate` button.
-If you install the application and find it useful please go back and donate.
+If you install the application and find it useful, please go back and donate.
 Most of the applications are written by developers that don't get paid.

 ### Gnome Specific

 The Gnome project maintains a [site](https://apps.gnome.org/) that contains Flatpak applications designed specifically to enhance the functionality of the Gnome desktop.
 Apps featured in this curated overview are all built with the GNOME philosophy in mind.
-They are easy to understand and simple to use, feature a consistent and polished design and provide a noticeable attention to details.
+They are easy to understand, simple to use, feature a consistent and polished design and provide a noticeable attention to details.
 Naturally, they are [free software](https://fsfe.org/freesoftware/) and have committed to being part of a [welcoming and friendly community](https://wiki.gnome.org/Foundation/CodeOfConduct).
 These apps will perfectly integrate with your GNOME Desktop.

 #### Gnome Core Apps